appodeal/mopub-ios-bidmachine/README.md

     NSDictionary *extras = [BDMFetcher.shared fetchParamsFromRequest:request];
     // Extras can be transformer into keywords for line item matching
     // by use BidMachineKeywordsTransformer
-    BidMachineMopubKeywordsTransformer *transformer = [BidMachineMopubKeywordsTransformer new];
+    BDMExternalAdapterKeywordsTransformer *transformer = [BDMExternalAdapterKeywordsTransformer new];
     NSString *keywords = [transformer transformedValue:extras];
     // Here we define which MoPub ad should be loaded [self loadMoPubAdWithKeywords:keywords extras:extras];